How to Hire a Roofing, Siding or Windows Contractor

 You’ll also want to ask to speak to customers and look for testimonials like these:

 Craig [at Nu-Way Builders] did a great job on our roof repair at a really affordable price.
 He was able to get the job done in the time it took other companies just to schedule an estimate… ~ Valerie J.

 We contracted with Nu-Way to replace house & garage roofs, gutters, exterior and interior house doors as well as new trim around the windows and new fascia.
 The job was just completed and we can’t say enough about the high quality craftsmanship of the work and the beautiful outcome.
 Nu-Way’s staff are true professionals and talented craftspeople.
 We have an older home and there were some unanticipated “bumps” because of our home’s age.
 It was comforting to have craftspeople on the job who knew how to handle it.
 They arrived promptly and left the work area clean each day.
 Trustworthy and friendly, we highly recommend them and will work with them again. ~ by Mark and Lynne S. on 10/7/2014

 Taking care of your property is a high priority for us here at Nu-Way Builders.
-Yes, the job site will get messy and dirty during during the tear off and install, but I guarantee your home will thoroughly cleaned and magnetized for nails at the end of the job.
+Yes, the job site will get messy and dirty during the tear-off and install, but we guarantee your home will be thoroughly cleaned and magnetized for nails at the end of the job.

 What type of roofs does your contractor install?
 You’ll want to know.
 For example, we replace residential shingle roofs.
 We don’t do large flat roofs or new construction.